-Parents have an obligation to contribute to their child’s support and upbringing.
-Nevada law sets out very specific guidelines regarding child support payments based on factors including, but not limited to, number of children, disposable income of each parent, and parenting time.
-If you are the non-custodial parent paying child support, don’t wait until the court holds you in contempt for failing to abide by the terms of your divorce settlement or court order.
+Parents have a legal obligation to contribute to their child’s support and upbringing financially.
+Nevada law sets out very specific guidelines regarding the determination of child support based on factors including, but not limited to, number of children, disposable income of each parent, and parenting time.
+If you are a non-custodial parent paying child support and are having difficulty making the assigned payments at all or on time, don’t wait until the court holds you in contempt for failing to abide by the terms of your divorce settlement or court order.
 This is a time to be proactive.
-Reno child support lawyer Gloria Petroni helps clients throughout Nevada establish workable child support arrangements.
-Her firm also offers experienced legal counsel in modification and enforcement of standing orders of support.
-Contact us today at 775-420-4221 for a consultation.
+Reno child support lawyer Gloria Petroni helps clients throughout Nevada establish workable and realistic child support arrangements.
+Her firm also offers experienced legal counsel in modification and enforcement of standing orders of support should the need arise.
+Contact us today at 775-420-4221 to schedule a consultation.

 Child support in Nevada is governed by NRS 125B.
-Basically, the court must first determine the parties’ gross monthly income (pre-tax) and then set child support accordingly based on either a joint physical custody scenario or a primary physical custody scenario.
-If one parent has primary physical custody, the mathematical formula is based on the paying parent’s gross income.
-If the parents share joint physical custody, the formula is based upon the difference between the two child support percentages, and then the cap is applied.
-Joint physical custody requires the parent with less time to have at least 40% of the time or it will not be deemed joint custody.
-There are cases construing how the 40% is calculated.
-NRS 125B states:
+In essence, the court must first determine the gross monthly income (pre-tax) of each party and then determine child support accordingly based on either a joint physical custody arrangement or a primary physical custody scenario.
+If one parent has primary physical custody, the mathematical formula is based on the non-custodial parent’s gross income alone.
+If each parent shares joint physical custody, the formula is based upon the percentage of time the child or children will be with each parent and the discrepancy in gross incomes.
+Joint physical custody requires each parent to have a minimum of 40 percent of the time or joint custody does not apply per Rivero, 125 Nev 410.
+However the Bluestein case, 131 Nev Adv.
+Op.
+14 (2015) was a case where one party had 38.393% which the court opined could be a basis for joint physical custody.
+Child support is based on NRS 125B as it states below:

 “Gross monthly income” means the total amount of income received each month from any source of a person who is not self-employed or the gross income from any source of a self-employed person, after deduction of all legitimate business expenses, but without deduction for personal income taxes, contributions for retirement benefits, contributions to a pension or for any other personal expenses.